Liouville theorems for infinity Laplacian with gradient and KPP type equation: Introduction

 where $\mathcal{O}\subset\R^d$ is a bounded domain and $m>1$ is the order of porous medium.
-Lastly, we would like to mention the recent interesting work of Li, Nguyen and Wang \cite{LNW}, who successfully used comparison principles (for viscosity solutions) to derive estimates, symmetry properties and Liouville result for solutions to the class of equations (both degenerate and non-degenerate elliptic included fully nonlinear Yamabe problem) in conformal geometry.
-Some other interesting works also considered gradient term with infinity Laplacian operators should be metioned as \cite{ASS11,JPR16}.
+Lastly, we would like to mention the recent interesting work of Li, Nguyen and Wang \cite{LNW}, who successfully used comparison principle (for viscosity solutions) to derive estimates, symmetry properties and Liouville result for solutions to the class of equations (both degenerate and non-degenerate elliptic included fully nonlinear Yamabe problem) in conformal geometry.
+Another interesting work that also considered gradient term with infinity Laplacian operators is \cite{JPR16}.
 Symmetry and overdetermined problems for infinity Laplacian operators are considered in the important works \cite{BK,CF,CF1}.

-Our contribution in this article is that we obtained several Liouville type results for viscosity solution of the equation (\ref{E1.1}) when $f$ is allowed either to change sign or identically equal to zero.
-One of the key tools in our analyze is the regularity result Lemma \ref{L2.1} and comparison principle, Theorem \ref{T2.1}, which was first considered by Crandall, Evans and Gariepy \cite{CEG} and later improved by Armstrong, Smart, Somersille \cite{ASS11} for equations involving gradient and by Mitake and Tran \cite{MT} for weakly couple systems.
-A strong maximum principle and Hopf's lemma, Theorem \ref{T2.2}, is proved to support the positivity of solution while its existence holds without sign-assumption on $f$.
-On the other hand, as a direct consequence of regularity result and comparison principle, we establish three new Liouville type results (Theorem~\ref{T2.4}-\ref{T2.6} below).
-Recall that the first Liouville property of infinity Laplacian is obtained by Crandall, Evans and Gariepy \cite{CEG}, who stated that any supersolutions $u$ of $-\infdel u=0$ in $\Rd$, which are bounded below are necessarily constant.
-We extend this result in Theorem~\ref{T2.4} by proving that any locally Lipschitz supersolutions $u$, which are bounded below, of
+Our first contribution in this article comes from our new Liouville type results and the uniqueness for the non-negative viscosity solution of the equation (\ref{E1.1}) for a general $f$, not depending on $u$.
+This should be compared with \cite{LW2008,LW2008a} where uniqueness is established for $f>0$.
+Some of the key tools in our analysis are the new regularity result in Lemma \ref{L2.1} and comparison principle Theorem \ref{T2.1}.
+Such results were first considered by Crandall, Evans and Gariepy \cite{CEG} and later improved by Armstrong, Smart, Somersille \cite{ASS11} for equations involving gradient and by Mitake and Tran \cite{MT} for weakly coupled systems.
+A strong maximum principle and Hopf's lemma, Theorem \ref{T2.2}, is proved to support the positivity of solution while its existence, Theorem~\ref{T2.3}, holds without any sign-assumption on $f$.
+On the other hand, as a direct consequence of regularity result and comparison principle, we establish three new Liouville type results (Theorems~\ref{T2.4}-\ref{T2.6} below).
+Recall that the first Liouville property of infinity Laplacian is obtained by Crandall, Evans and Gariepy \cite{CEG}, which shows that any supersolutions $u$ of $-\infdel u=0$ in $\Rd$, which are bounded below are necessarily constant.
+We extend this result in Theorem~\ref{T2.4} by proving that any locally Lipschitz supersolution $u$, which are bounded below, to